jdmichaud/wasm-toolkit/README.md

 # wasm-toolkit

-Provides statically build binaries for WASM workflows.
+Ensure an environment to compile to WASM.
+Either use the local clang installation or provides statically build binaries for WASM workflows.

 # How to install